 Lena represents clients in all types of intellectual property (IP) litigation, including patent, trademark, copyright and trade secret cases.
 She often counsels clients regarding IP matters and routinely negotiates and drafts a variety of complex technology and business agreements.
-Lena has successfully represented clients across a wide range of industries, including consumer electronics, satellite broadcasting, semiconductors, aerospace, telecommunications, software, entertainment, fashion and medical devices.
+Lena has successfully represented clients across a wide range of industries, including aerospace, 3D printing, consumer electronics, semiconductors, telecommunications, software, entertainment, fashion and medical devices.

-> Among the notable matters that Lena has handled:
+Among the notable matters that Lena has handled:

 - Served as lead counsel in a jury trial involving the misappropriation of the client’s trade secrets, retaliation and labor code violation claims, resulting in a favorable settlement during trial.